Calgary Tower

-The building was a founding member of the World Federation of Great Towers.
+The building is a founding member of the World Federation of Great Towers.

 History

 Planning and construction

-The project was originally conceived as a joint venture by Marathon Realty (the real estate subsidiary of Canadian Pacific Railways) and Husky Oil for their new head offices in Calgary.
-They proposed building the tower both to honor Canada's centennial year of 1967 and to encourage urban renewal and growth of downtown Calgary.
+The project was originally conceived as a joint venture by Marathon Realty (the real estate subsidiary of Canadian Pacific Railway) and Husky Oil for their new head offices in Calgary.
+They proposed building the tower both to honour Canada's centennial year of 1967 and to encourage urban renewal and growth of downtown Calgary.
 The structure was designed by A. Dale and Associates, and was designed to withstand earthquakes and winds of up to 100 mph.